elemental/Elemental/doc/source/core/dist_matrix.rst

 This abstract class defines the list of member functions that are guaranteed to be available for all matrix distributions.

-.. cpp:type:: class AbstractDistMatrix<R>

-   Used to denote that the underlying datatype `R` is real.

-.. cpp:type:: class AbstractDistMatrix<Complex<R> >

-   Used to denote that the underlying datatype :cpp:type:`Complex\<R>` is complex with base type `R`.

-.. cpp:type:: class AbstractDistMatrix<F>

-   Used to denote that the underlying datatype `F` is a field.

 .. cpp:type:: class AbstractDistMatrix<T>